masteringmodernpayments/book/basic_integration.md

 This is a very simple example of a product purchase page with the product's name, description, and a Stripe button using `checkout.js`.
 Notice that we just drop the description in as html, so make sure that's locked down.
 We're rendering this for the `#create` action, too, so if there's an error we'll display it above the checkout button.

-The view for `#pickup` is even simpler.
+The view for `#pickup` is even simpler, since it basically just has to display the product's download link.
 In `app/views/transactions/pickup.html.erb`:

 ```ruby
 <h1>Download <%= @product.name %></h1>